 Health care is an integral part of a nation’s critical infrastructure (CI).
 It is the largest public cash dispensing sector in the United States and Canadian economies.
 Ten times that of defense.
 Health care services delivery is an extraordinarily complex system.
 Within this context, conversation on misuse, abuse and predation (fraud) controls must be broken down into smaller ecosystems to make sense of the issues and to deploy effective counter measures.

 Definition: Ecosystems are, “living organisms in conjunction with nonliving components of their environment interacting with the system.”

-Increasingly larger portions of provincial funding goes to universal health care, with insidious deregulation of formerly paid publicly services.
-In “Chronic Condition; What Canada’s Health Care System Needs to Be Dragged Into the 21st Century”, Jeffrey Simpson explores the options with a growing problem the Canadian system faces, including cuts to “nonessential” services, tax increases, various types of privatization, and finding savings within health care itself.
+Increasingly larger portions of provincial budgets is fueling subtle deregulation of formerly paid for public services in Canada.
+In “Chronic Condition; What Canada’s Health Care System Needs to Be Dragged Into the 21st Century”, Jeffrey Simpson explores the options with a growing problem the Canadian system faces; including cuts to “nonessential” services, tax increases, various types of privatization, and finding savings within health care itself.

 The next post in this series explores inside-the-system financial harms and controls.
 The third in this series looks out outside-the-system financial harms and controls.
 The distinction between these two types of harms and controls is too often poorly defined.